alpguvenir/NearestPoints/README.md

 |sample_input_100_100   |    26815   nanoseconds |   17581  nanoseconds  |   22630   nanoseconds |

 # Experiment
-An experiment is conducted on changing the number of points (rows) and number of dimensions (columns) independently.
-The input used for the experiment can be found under **ExperimentFiles**.
-For filling the data randbetween() function of Excel program is used with arguments -1000000 for bottom and 1000000 for top.
+Two different experiments are conducted on changing the number of points (rows) and number of dimensions (columns) independently.
+The inputs used for the experiments can be found under **ExperimentFiles**.
+For filling the data randbetween() function of Excel program is used, with arguments -1000000 for bottom and 1000000 for top.
+For second experiment the transpose of the data used in Experiment 1 is used.

 **Experiment 1**